Sumanathilaka/FOOL-ME-IF-YOU-CAN-dataset-Meets-FEWS-sense-Tags/README.md

-# The Final Dataset
+# Fool me if you can dataset Meets Fews Sense Tag
-This version of the dataset contains the FOOLMEIFYOUCAN dataset mapped with the FEWS sense Tags.
+This dataset version contains the FOOLMEIFYOUCAN dataset mapped with the FEWS sense Tags.
 You can access original papers from here.

 https://aclanthology.org/2024.emnlp-main.290/